Schwa Pronunciation: The Secret Sound You Need to Speak Like a Native

 This may seem easy to most, but as you speak in conversation, it’s even easier to forget.
 Mispronouncing words in English can be a huge and sometimes funny mistake.
 Words can be very similar in English so getting the vowels right is a must.

 The Schwa sound is everywhere in English.
 It is used one in every three vowels.
 Because it is so common, not getting this right can affect your overall speaking skills.
 Also, looking at it from the opposite view, not fully knowing the pronunciations can also affect your own understanding and listening skills.
 When having a conversation, you may misunderstand an instruction in work or get mixed up in group conversations.
+(It’s useful to learn the most common English phrases)

 Not pronouncing the “Schwa” sound while talking can also break the flow of the conversation.
 It is so effortless to say, and you can also sometimes fit two syllables into the same ”beat”.
 This means that if you don’t use it, the melody of the conversation won’t be right.